CCTVVMZZ/.emacs.d/README.md

 # .emacs.d

-A copy of my ".emacs.d" folder
+A backup copy of my ".emacs.d" folder in case of another computer crash.